jbcodeforce/flink-studies/docs/programming.md

 ## Data Stream examples

 **Data stream** API is used to get real time data.
-It can come from file with readFile with watching folder for new file to be read, socketTextStream or any streaming source (addSource) like Twitter, Kafka...
+It can come from file with readFile with watching folder for new file to be read, or use `socketTextStream` or any streaming source (addSource) like Twitter, Kafka...

-The output can also be a stream as sink: writeAsText(),.. writeToSocket, addSink...
+The output can also be a stream (as sink): writeAsText(),.. writeToSocket, addSink...

 See example in `my-flink` project source [WordCountSocketStream](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/datastream/WordCountSocketStreaming.java), and to test it, use the `nc -l 9999` tool to open a socket on port 9999 and send text message.

-When using docker we need to open a socket in the same network as the Flink task manager, so a command like:
+When using docker we need to open a socket in the same network as the Flink task manager, so the command looks like:

 ```shell
 docker run -t --rm --network  flink-studies_default --name ncs -h ncshost subfuzion/netcat -l 9999